NREL/HPC/docs/Documentation/Applications/Plexos/run_plexos.md

 ### 1: Basic Functionality Test

-The basic functionality test is the same the example run in the section above.
+The basic functionality test is the same as the example run in the section above.
 We will

 1. Request an interactive node
 2. Go to the correct example directory